gbv/pica-patch/specification.md

 ### Patch algorithm

-A PICA record *R* is modified with a PICA Patch record *P* based on the following algorithm or an equivalent implementation:
+A PICA record *R* is modified ("patched") with a PICA Patch record *P* based on the following algorithm or an equivalent implementation:

 1. **Precondition**: Get all fields of *P* annotated with space or minus.
 If any of this fields does not exist with same field content in *R* reject patch.